elixir-circuits/circuits_i2c/README.md

 ## Getting started

 By default, `Circuits.I2C` supports the Linux-based I2C driver interface so the following instructions assume a Linux-based system like Nerves, Raspberry Pi OS, embedded Linux or even desktop Linux if I2C lines are exposed.
-If you want to use `Circuits.I2C` on a different platform and support is availabe, generally the only difference is to change the "open" call.
+If you want to use `Circuits.I2C` on a different platform and support is available, generally the only difference is to change the "open" call.
 The rest is the same.

 First off, add `circuits_i2c` to your `mix.exs`'s dependency list like any other